 “The Durbin Amendment benefited many larger merchants, however, especially those that sell big-ticket items, as it cut the average swipe fee they pay almost in half,” writes Margarette Burnette in an article for NerdWallet.

 But, how has it impacted small businesses?

 - Some retailers are now paying less in debit card swipe fees.
 For example, before the amendment, retailers paid an average of 44 cents for debit card transactions.
-These were valued around $38.
+The valuation was around 38 dollars.
 Durbin states that for a typical $38 purchase, the maximum fee would be approximately 24 cents, which would be 45% less.